Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Discussion

 We propose this setup of a massive perturber, represented by some softened fixed potential, embedded within a gaseous medium moving with some bulk flow, be used as a standard test for current and new multi-physics codes.
-It concisely assesses the accuracy of both hydrodynamic and gravity solvers, used in conjunction, with a well defined solution, but one which is a challenge to reproduce.
+It concisely assesses the accuracy of both hydrodynamic and gravity solvers, used in conjunction, with a well defined solution.
 In particular, using results close to $\mathcal{M}=1$, where the gaseous response is most pronounced, and the drag force is greatest, will produce interesting comparisons.